drewbarontini/minder/README.md

   status: 'success' # The page status ('success', 'error', or 'warning')
   note: 'This is a note for the page.' # Optional page note
   type: 'section-one' # The section it belongs to (generates URL and sidebar item)

+- title: 'Another Page Title' # The page title
+  link: '#' # The link to the page
+  status: 'warning' # The page status ('success', 'error', or 'warning')
+  type: 'section-two' # The section it belongs to (generates URL and sidebar item)
 ```

+You'll need to restart your Middleman server to see the changes if you add new pages or sections.